Identifying vital nodes through augmented random walks on higher-order networks: Introduction

-Random walks are fundamental dynamical processes in the networks that reveal essential properties of both individual nodes and the network as a whole \cite{masuda2017random}.
-Currently, some scholars have conducted research on random walks on higher-order networks by expanding random walks on pairwise networks \cite{Mukherjee2016RandomWO,kaufman2017high}.
+Iterative refinement centralities consider the support a node receives from its neighbors.
+Specifically, a node's importance is determined not only by the number of its neighbors but also by the strength of its neighbors.
+Classical methods in this category include Eigenvector centrality \cite{bonacich1987power}, Quasi-Laplacian \cite{Quasi-Laplacian}, PageRank \cite{brin1998anatomy} which is a special kind of random walk.
+The random walk method is a fundamental dynamical process in the networks and is highly effective for both local and global network exploration \cite{masuda2017random}.
+It enables nodes to navigate the network randomly, effectively exploring various aspects of the network's structure.
+This aids in disseminating and acquiring information in node ranking problems.
+Additionally, it is not influenced by a specific starting node or path in node ordering, ensuring fair and comprehensive ranking results without any inherent bias.
+Random walk finds applications in a broad spectrum of complex networks, encompassing social networks \cite{SocialNet2010}, network recommendations \cite{SocialNet2010}, among others, establishing it as a versatile ranking technique.
 Nevertheless, node ranking methods based on random walks are subject to severe limitations, such as localization \cite{martin2014localization}.
 Specifically, as iterations progress, most resources concentrate on only a few nodes (i.e., the centrality scores of a few nodes will soar), which will significantly reduce the resolution of other nodes and render their differentiation much more difficult.
 Moreover, classical random walk models defined on pairwise structures inherently fail to capture the characteristics of higher-order structures \cite{battiston2020networks}, thus overlooking the integrity of the whole network.
-Therefore, there is a pressing need to develop novel random walk models and node ranking methods that account for the complexities of higher-order structures, in order to better understand the underlying dynamics and provide a more comprehensive perspective on network behavior.
+As for neighborhood-based centralities, such as degree \cite{maharani2014degree}, coreness \cite{kitsak2010identification}, leverage centrality \cite{leverage}, and clustered-local-degree (CLD) \cite{CLD}, are vital for comprehending local network organization and functionality.
+In terms of path-based centrality, node importance is measured by capturing path characteristics between nodes from a propagation perspective.
+Two well-known metrics in this category are Betweenness \cite{freeman1977set} and Closeness centrality \cite{sabidussi1966centrality}.
+In addition to the above three methods for vital nodes identification, other algorithms include graph neural network models \cite{kumar2022influence}, the entanglement models \cite{Qu2020ANC, Arsham2020}, and the random walk-based gravity models \cite{zhao2022random, curado2023novel, gravityModel2019}.